-IMPORTANT: All cross-institutional students must finalise their ANU enrolment process by the 14th February 2014.
-ANU Semester 1 classes will commence, week beginning 17th February 2014.
+IMPORTANT: All cross-institutional students must finalise their ANU enrolment process by the end of Orientation Week in their chosen semester of study.
 ANU term dates are available on-line at http://about.anu.edu.au/principal-dates/semester-dates.

 New UC Students

-All first year students commencing in Semester 1, 2014 wishing to study a language will need to follow the regular UC Cross-Institutional Studies process as outlined below:
+As of 2014, all first year students wishing to study a language will need to follow the regular UC Cross-Institutional Studies process as outlined below:

 New students are not obligated to choose ANU as their institution for cross-institutional language studies, and they are able to study any language they desire, provided there is adequate space in their degree.

-New UC Students will be required to complete the Request for Approval of Cross-Institutional Studies Form and obtain approval from their course convener before submitting it to Student Central in Building 1.
+New UC Students will be required to complete the Request for Approval of Cross-Institutional Studies Form and obtain approval from their course convener before submitting the form to Student Central in Building 1.

 Once processed, students will receive the UC approval letter, which they will need to forward directly to the external institution where they have chosen to undertake cross-institutional studies (along with any other application form and supporting documentation required by their chosen external institution).